voitseh/style_transfer_backend/README.md

 ## Acknowledgements

-This code was inspired by an existing TensorFlow [implementation by Logan Engstrom](https://github.com/lengstrom/fast-style-transfer), and I have re-used most of his transform network code here.
+This code was inspired by an existing TensorFlow [implementation by Logan Engstrom](https://github.com/lengstrom/fast-style-transfer), and I most of his transform network code is re-used here.
 The VGG network code is based on an existing [implementation by Anish Anish Athalye](https://github.com/anishathalye/neural-style)

 ## License